priyankgupta2003/MessageForum/README.md

 7. Insert the user ID, Password, name and email in database Insert Query Syntax: INSERT INTO `users` (`username`, `password`, `fullname`, `email`) VALUES ('user1', MD5('user1_password'), 'user admin', 'user@mail.com');

-PLease Note: While inserting the data make sure you are inserting the password in MD5 format otherwise you will get login failed error.
+Please Note: While inserting the data make sure you are inserting the password in MD5 format otherwise you will get "login failed" error.